 5. Keep the Default CSS References

-While a designer should feel free to do as they please, it also makes sense to keep WordPress user-friendly, which means keeping the default code within the CSS files and templates.
+While a designer should feel free to do as he pleases, it also makes sense to keep WordPress user-friendly, which means keeping the default code within the CSS files and templates.
 While it is fine to hide the code references, you should not remove them.
 While you may like certain details and dislike others, by leaving the code intact, you can accommodate the needs of different users.

 6. Maintain Consistency

 Whether designing the theme of a room or a blog, consistency is an important element in good design.
 It creates symmetry and aesthetics.
 For example, keep your images within a certain size and the same type of font and size.

 7. Good Navigation is Essential

 Good navigation will make the blog user-friendly.
 Your task is to make it easy for users to get around the blog.
 Sometimes creating navigation can result in redundant links that mar aesthetics but it is better to err in this direction than to have too few links.